 How Much Does Concrete Lifting Cost?

-While mudjacking is less expensive than concrete lifting foam, the slab has a much greater chance of sinking again, and that means another repair and more money spent.
-Because mudjacking uses a heavy cement slurry to lift the slab, it could even make the problem worse.
+While mudjacking is less expensive than concrete lifting foam, the slab has a greater chance of sinking again, which means another repair and more money spent.
+Because mudjacking uses a heavy cement slurry to lift the slab, it could worsen the problem.
 In contrast, concrete lifting foam is ultra-lightweight and won’t burden the soil with additional weight.
 Your lifted slab will stay lifted.